pusher/pusher-http-go/README.md

 	  Key: "your_app_key",
 	  Secret: "your_app_secret",
 	}

 	data := map[string]string{"message": "hello world"}

 	// trigger an event on a channel, along with a data payload client.Trigger("test_channel", "my_event", data)

 }
 ```

 ## Configuration

-There easiest way to configure the library is by creating a new `Pusher` instance:
+The easiest way to configure the library is by creating a new `Pusher` instance:

 ```go
 client := pusher.Client{